Skip to content

 4. To following needs to be downloaded directly from GitHub:

-The SAMD goes to sleep to save power.
+Optional - The SAMD goes to sleep to save power.
 To achieve proper sleep, some edits to the SAMD core are necessary.
-To find the wiring.c file on your computer, follow this guide.
-Once there, comment out or completely delete this line as shown:
+To locate the wiring.c file on your computer, follow this guide.
+Once there, comment out or completely delete the lines shown below:

 // Defining VERY_LOW_POWER breaks Arduino APIs since all pins are considered INPUT at startup